andyraddatz/chia-clovyr-challenge/README.md

 ## Progress Made

-Basically I made a few `.clsp` files and copied the puzzles from the Single Issuance CAT and Pooling Member puzzles, and only got to making minor first tweaks.
+Basically I made a few `.clsp` files and copied the puzzles from the Chialisp docs that I thought made sense, and only got to very minor first tweaks.
 I think that no matter what I will continue and try to make this functional since it's an idea I've had for a long time, but Chia is the first blockchain that feels capable to truly support it.

 THANK YOU CHIA AND CLOVYR TEAMS!!